utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ## Create Austin ISD comparisons

 We've been doing all this work on all the schools in the state, but we really want to look at Austin ISD.
-We'll create a new tab to filter down to just the Austin schools and then sort to show the schools with the most new Special Education students at the top.
+We'll create a new tab to filter down to just the Austin schools and then sort to show the schools with the most new special education students at the top.

 - Create a **new tab** and call it "AISD Diff".
 - Use **Start from tab** and choose your "SPED" tab.